Skatteetaten/vagrant-hashistack/template/README.md

 vagrant ssh -c 'vault read consul/creds/admin-team'
 ```

-*Tokens can be used to access UI (different access level depends on role)
+> :bulb: Tokens can be used to access UI (different access level depends on policy attached to the token)

-## Minio
+## Usage
+### Commands
+There are several commands that help to run the vagrant-box:
+- `make install` installs all prerequisites.
+Run once.

+- `make up` provisions a [vagrant-hashistack](https://github.com/fredrikhgrelland/vagrant-hashistack/) box on your machine.
+After the machine and hashistack are set up it will run the [Startup Scheme](#startup-scheme).

+- `make clean` takes down the provisioned box if there is any.

+- `make update` downloads the newest version of the [vagrant-hashistack box](https://github.com/fredrikhgrelland/vagrant-hashistack/) from [vagrantcloud](https://vagrantcloud.com/fredrikhgrelland/hashistack).

+- `make example` runs the example in [template_example/](template_example)

+> :bulb: For full info, check [`template/Makefile`](./Makefile).
+> :warning: Makefile commands are not idempotent in the context of vagrant-box.
+You could face the error of port collisions.
+Most of the cases it could happen because of the vagrant box has already been running.
+Run `vagrant destroy -f` to destroy the box.

+Once vagrant-box is running, you can use other [options like the Nomad- and Terraform-CLIs to iterate over the deployment in the development stage](#iteration-of-the-development-process).

+### MinIO
 Minio S3 can be used as a general artifact repository while building and testing within the scope of the vagrantbox to push, pull and store resources for further deployments.

-`NOTE` - Directory `/vagrant` is mounted to minio.
+> :warning: Directory `/vagrant` is mounted to minio.
 Only first level of sub-directories become bucket names.

 Resource examples:
 - docker images